Makes 4 servings

 Makes 6 servings

-Heat the oil in a large skillet over high heat until hot.
+Heat the oil in a large skillet over medium heat until hot.
+Add the onion and cook, stirring occasionally, until it is golden.
 Add the zucchini and cook, stirring for 2 minutes.
 Add the lemon juice, lemon zest and thyme.
 Cook for 1 minute longer.
 Season with additional salt and pepper.
 Serve hot.

 Makes 4 to 6 servings

 Total preparation time: 30 minutes